Associate Director, Civic Engagement Initiatives and Urban Democracy Lab and Associate Faculty

 Wednesday By Appt

-Friday By Appt
+Thursday By Appt

 Rebecca Amato is a historian whose work focuses on the intersections between cities, space/place, and memory.
 She holds a PhD in United States History from The Graduate Center of the City University of New York and is adapting her dissertation research into a manuscript that examines the layered relationships between heritage preservation and neighborhood change.
 She has been a staff member and consultant at a variety of history institutions in New York, including the Brooklyn Historical Society, the American Social History Project, the Lower East Side Tenement Museum, and the Greenwich Village Society for Historic Preservation.
 Her writing has appeared in Radical History Review, City Courant, Cineaste, and New York magazine.
 She is the Associate Director of Gallatin’s Urban Democracy Lab, which provides a space for scholars and practitioners to collaborate and exchange ideas for cultivating just, sustainable, and creative urban futures.

 Rebecca Amato was awarded a grant from Humanities New York to facilitate a Reading and Discussion Program on the topic of "Serving," particularly in relation to civic engagement.

 Rebecca Amato was also recently appointed to the Manhattan Borough President's Task Force on Religious Facilities.
 Amato won a grant from Humanities New York to facilitate a reading and discussion program on the topic of "Serving," particularly in relation to civic engagement.